HITECHCRIME/HC_SG44_Electric_Veins/README.md

 [CHORUS]
-call me a moth - with no reason to die flying to fire - why can't you see my eyes (oh right) shining in a different spectrum of light blink and i'm gone, i wasn't a lie i was apart, i was so distant
+call me a moth - with no reason to die flying to fire - why can't you see my eyes shining in a different spectrum of light blink and i'm gone, i wasn't a lie i was apart, i was so distant